 Capacity: 875 lbs.
 (397 kg)

 The Mad River Canoe Adventure 14 is proof that you don’t have to break the bank to get a great family-friendly canoe.
 The 14-foot length of this canoe balances transportation and storage against the ability to cover reasonable distances without overworking yourself.
 The Adventure 14 is the narrowest canoe on our list, but it’s stable enough to inspire confidence on the water.

-The bow of the Adventure 14 is slightly raised, to run higher and drier through waves on open water or on rivers.
+The bow of Adventure 14 is slightly raised, to run higher and drier through waves on open water or on rivers.
 At the stern, Mad River Canoes has elongated the keel line slightly to increase the waterline and enhance the straight line speed of this canoe.
 The bow and stern seats are fitted with high backrests and seat pads for extra comfort, while the middle seat features a molded design for easy access.